Back to All Events

 Workshop Summary

-This workshop brings together clinical researchers, academic scientists, and industry partners to explore key challenges in understanding respiratory aerosols and their behaviour in the human lung.
-Applications range from inhaled drug delivery and the transmission of infectious diseases to the health impacts of air pollution.
-Through focused talks and collaborative discussion, we aim to identify the major unknowns in mathematically and computationally modelling aerosol transport, deposition, and clearance in respiratory pathways.
-The workshop will highlight how existing device technologies and measurement capabilities can inform and constrain modelling efforts, and it will lay the groundwork for future interdisciplinary research directions that advance both scientific understanding and practical healthcare outcomes.
+Aerosols are involved in a range of processes relevant to respiratory health, from inhaled drug delivery and the transmission of infectious diseases to the health impacts of air pollution.
+Through focused talks and collaborative discussion, this workshop will introduce important concepts in how the behaviour of aerosols can be characterised and computationally modelled.
+It will highlight how existing technologies and measurement capabilities can inform and constrain modelling efforts, and it will lay the groundwork for future interdisciplinary research directions that advance both scientific understanding and practical healthcare outcomes.

 Objectives

-• Knowledge exchange between groups working on modelling the behaviour of aerosols in the context of human health.
+• Knowledge exchange around aerosol science in the context of respiratory health.

 • Foster new multi-disciplinary collaborations between academia and industry to address these gaps and harness these opportunities.